projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

       reboot

+   The target system will reboot into the ACRN hypervisor and start the Ubuntu Service VM.

 #.
-Confirm that you see the GRUB menu with the "ACRN multiboot2" entry.
-Select
+Confirm that you see the GRUB menu with "Ubuntu-ACRN Board Inspector, with 5.15.0-56-generic" entry.
-   it and proceed to booting ACRN.
+   Select it and proceed to booting ACRN.
 (It may be auto-selected, in which case it will boot with this option automatically in 5 seconds.)

+   Example grub menu shown as below:

    .. code-block:: console
-      :emphasize-lines: 5

                               GNU GRUB version 2.04
       ────────────────────────────────────────────────────────────────────────────────
       Ubuntu
       Advanced options for Ubuntu
-      *Ubuntu GNU/Linux, with ACRN hypervisor
+      Ubuntu-ACRN Board Inspector, with Linux 5.15.71-acrn-service-vm
+      *Ubuntu-ACRN Board Inspector, with Linux 5.15.0-56-generic
-      Advanced options for Ubuntu GNU/Linux (with ACRN hypervisor) UEFI Firmware Settings
+      Ubuntu with ACRN hypervisor, with Linux 5.15.71-acrn-service-vm (ACRN 3.2) Ubuntu with ACRN hypervisor, with Linux 5.15.0-56-generic (ACRN 3.2) UEFI Firmware Settings

 .. _gsg-run-acrn: